fxu1024/fxu1024.github.io/docs/ds/addworknode.md

 ---
 layout: default
-title: Add new work node to existing ECS cluster
+title: Add new worker node to the existing ECS cluster
 nav_order: 3
 parent: Operations
 grand_parent: Data Service
 ---

-# Add new work node to existing ECS cluster
+# Add new worker node to the existing ECS cluster
 {: .no_toc }

 - TOC